blueshirts/darcula/README.md

 Copy darcula.vim into `~/.vim/colors/` (Unix) or `vimfiles/colors/` (Windows).

-Type `"colorscheme railscasts"` into your vimrc file.
+Type `"colorscheme darcula"` into your vimrc file.

 ## CoffeeScript Configuration